iioinc/iioScript/README.md

 shrink
 ```

-Some shapes have additional properties:
+The `grid` shape has additional properties:

-### grid properties
 ```
 R
 C